 The high-pitched whining, the air output result, is also annoying.
 Prolonged exposure to this noise can lead to serious problems.
 Users may experience hearing loss and blood pressure, and cholesterol because of the additional stress noise causes on the body.
 If you do use loud machinery, employ earplugs.

-The great news is that leaf blowers are now on the market that is much quieter than the traditional gas-powered ones.
+The great news is that battery-powered leaf blowers are now on the market that is much quieter than the traditional gas-powered ones.
 Battery-powered leaf blowers operate at about 25% fewer decibels than gas-powered ones.
 However, it's an even bigger difference to our ears as it sounds about half as noisy.
 If you're searching for a leaf blower that doesn't make much noise, you should consider buying a low-noise leaf blower.

 Low-noise leaf blowers are an excellent choice for several reasons.
 First of all, they're quieter than traditional leaf blowers.
 This means you can use them without disturbing your neighbors or waking up the baby.
 Some models, like the Redback E435C 40V Cordless Leaf Blower, have four airspeed modes.
 It lets you choose between low to turbo, depending on what you're dealing with.

 They're also lighter and easier to start than gas-powered models, so you won't have as much trouble getting them going.
 And unlike gas-powered leaf blowers, low-noise leaf blowers don't emit fumes.